-In the UK plastic enclosure manufacturing arena, for the most part, it is business-as-usual with these key trends helping to drive a cautiously optimistic outlook for 2022.
+In the UK plastic enclosure manufacturing sector, for the most part, it is business as usual with the following trends helping to drive growth in 2023.

 Key trends driving the plastic enclosures market: